DIY-NAMICsystem/Hardware_Documentation/Chapter_1.Getting_Started-Essential_Tips_and_Tricks/README.md

 #### Using the multimeter for this project

-To make our DNAMIC boxes, we need the following major components: PCB / LEDs / IRs/ and solenoids.
+To make DIY-NAMIC boxes, the following major components are needed: PCB / LEDs / IRs/ and solenoids.

 Using the multimeter on the PCB is fairly straightforward.
 If you want to verify connections between two points, you can probe it using the clips.
 If It’s connected, you should hear a beep.
 Using the multimeter on LEDs is simple as well.
 Once you connect them correctly, ***(cathode to GND / anode to PWR)*** the LED will light up (you will not hear any beeps).
 For IR LEDs, you won’t “see” the IRs light up because human eyes can’t detect infrared light but ***there are [tricks](https://nbviewer.ipython.org/github/jhl0204/DNAMIC-Hardware-Documentations/blob/master/Chapter_5.Component_Assembly-Infrared_Detectors/5_Component_Assembly_IR_vF.ipynb) you can use to "see" the IRs***.
 For solenoids, it’s a little different story.
 If you test out the two leads, although the two leads are not touching each other, the multimeter will give you a beep.
 How could that be?
 Is there a short circuit?
 Did the solenoid valve get broken right out of the package?